Microchip-MPLAB-Harmony/csp_apps_pic32cm_le_ls/apps/trustZone/trustZone_basic_SBoot_ls00/readme.md

 ## Description

 This example is based on trustZone_basic example and provides a BootSecure project in addition to the Secure and NonSeucre projects to demonstrate Secure Boot feature capability over TrustZone feature.

 The TrustZone basic with Secure Boot demonstration then provides two project groups:
-- BootSec_App: Contains BootSecure and Dummy projects.
+- BS_App: Contains BootSecure and Dummy projects.
 -- The Dummy project is not used but is kept for H3 project architecture considerations.
 -- BootSecure project implements math functions (add and multiply as example) and switch on the on-board LED0 (Green) on the BOOT region.
 - App: Contains Secure and NonSecure projects.